comsci-uwc-isak/unit-1-project-Nitieii/README.md

 ① Input the source location and location you want to backup

 ② Copy file from source location to backup location

+## 5. Development of the function: Delete car

+① Input the name of the car want to delete

+② Read the maincarfile.txt, file the name of the car and delete the line of that car

+③ Delete the $plate.txt

 Evaluation
 -----------